Noumansharif27/mern-stack-project/README.md

 - **Express.js**: Serves as the backend framework to handle API requests and server-side logic.
 - **React**: Used for building the user interface with a component-based architecture.
 - **Node.js**: Provides the runtime environment for executing JavaScript on the server.

+## Features

+- **User Authentication**: Secure login and registration system.
+- **Course Management**: Create, edit, and delete courses.
+- **Review System**: Users can leave reviews for courses.
+- **Tutor Management**: Manage tutor profiles and their courses.
+- **Purchase System**: Users can purchase courses and access purchased content.
+- **Lecture Viewing**: Students can view course lectures.
+- **Error Handling**: Custom error handling for better user experience.
+- **Middleware**: Custom middleware for validation and authorization.

+## Suggested Features

+- **Search Functionality**: Implement a search feature to allow users to search for courses and tutors.
+- **Rating System**: Add a rating system for courses and tutors.
+- **Notifications**: Implement a notification system to alert users about new courses, reviews, and messages.
+- **Messaging System**: Allow users to send messages to tutors and other students.
+- **Progress Tracking**: Enable users to track their progress in courses.
+- **Wishlist**: Allow users to add courses to a wishlist for future purchase.
+- **Admin Dashboard**: Create an admin dashboard for managing users, courses, and reviews.

 ## Installation